EteimZ/EteimZ/README.md

 ### I'm an Engineer, I love to understand how things work ...

-- 🔭 I'm currently fascinated by blockchain technologies.
+- 🔭 I'm currently fascinated by asynchronous networking.
 - 👯 I’m looking to collaborate on:
    -  ML competetions.
    -  Hackathons.